-Lustdorf (also known as Kaiserscheim, Olgino and Khernomorka) was a Lutheran Mother colony in the Liebental district of Russia near the Black Sea.
+Lustdorf (also known as Kaiserscheim, Olgino and Khernomorka) was a Lutheran Mother colony in the Liebental district or enclave of Russia near the Black Sea.
 Among the earliest colonies in the Black Sea area, it was founded in 1804 or 1805 southwest of the city of Odessa.
 The closest German colony to it was Kleinliebental just 3.5 miles (5.7 kilometers) to the west.

 It became populated with skilled craftsmen who worked in Odessa, so less land was allotted to the colony for agriculture.
 In 1859, there were 45 houses in Lustdorf.
 The church was built in 1869/70.
 The congregation paid 39,832 rubles for it.
-It had 300 seats and Walker organ with 11 stops.
+It had 300 seats and a Walker organ with 11 stops.

 The Lutheran church in Lustdorf, circa 1910. |